 On October 28, 2016, the Company entered into an option agreement with Wildwood Exploration Inc. to acquire the rights to approximately 119,000 hectares in Newfoundland, Canada (the "Wildwood Option").
 Effective October 19, 2018, the Company terminated the Wildwood Option due to insufficient exploration results to warrant further activities and elected not to proceed with further exploration at its mineral properties in Newfoundland.
-As at December 31, 2018, the Company wrote off acquisition costs totalling \$584,344 that had been previously capitalized in relation to these mineral properties.
+As of December 31, 2018, the Company had written off acquisition costs totalling \$584,344 that had been previously capitalized in relation to these mineral properties.

 During Q1 2019 the Company completed all further activities to keep the properties in good standing as required under the Wildwood Option.
-During the period the Company worked towards securing a Government of Newfoundland and Labrador grant in relation to the work that was completed during 2018 and an amount of \$20,308 was received prior to the date of this MD&A.
+During the period the Company worked towards securing a Government of Newfoundland and Labrador grant in relation to the work that was completed during 2018 and as a result received an amount of \$20,308.